WP63/ACF-Block-Loader/README.md

 ```

 ## Usage
-By default, Class file should be stored in side `Blocks` directory in your theme root directory.
+By default, Class file should be stored in side `Blocks` directory (or `app/Blocks` in Sage 9) in your theme root directory.
 Filename should be the same as Classname as in PSR-4.
 We recommend you to map namespace `WP63\Blocks\` to `Blocks` directory in PSR-4 Autoload in `composer.json` file.
+Or you will need to include all Block files into your theme manually in `functions.php`

 1. Create a class extending `WP63\Block`
 2. Class default namespace is `WP63\Blocks\`